Tunable helical crystals: Outlook and conclusion

 Before concluding the paper let us outlook interesting problems for future research.
 As we demonstrated, two localized states, which appear on the boundary between regions having different radii of rings form a qubit placed in the effective ``magnetic field'' $B_{\rm qubit}$ [see Eq.~\eqref{B-qubit}].
 Actually, this field depends on gate voltages, so that the state of qubit can be manipulated purely electrically.
 Fabricating crystal with several boundaries between different regions allows one to create spatially separated qubits.
 By changing $B_{\rm qubit}$ (adiabatically or abruptly) one can study single qubit evolution and creation of entangled states involving qubits placed at different boundaries.
 Also, even at one boundary there can be many qubits for high temperatures, when temperature window covers many bands of the crystal and, consequently, involves many massive Dirac cones.
 Related tasks are electron-phonon dephasing and optical excitation of the ensemble of these spatially and/or energy separated qubits (analysis of quantum computing by an ensemble of energy separated qubits in a AB interferometer was presented in Ref.~\cite{Niyazov2020}).

 There are also several directions of improvement of the developed model.
 In the above calculations of energies $E^\pm_{\rm qubit}$ we assumed that both states forming qubit are inside the Dirac gap: $E^+_{\rm qubit} - E^-_{\rm qubit} < \Delta.$ This inequality fails with increasing $v.$ Study of the corresponding case of sufficiently large $v$ implies analysis of the decay of qubit states into continuous spectrum.
 Another problem is related to the interaction-induced renormalization of the qubit parameters.
 Indeed, above we argued that RG flow stops with decreasing the temperature below level spacing in a single ring.
 This conclusion was based on the homogeneity of the interacting crystal.
 It fails in the presence of a defect.
 Hence, qubit parameters can flow even at very low temperature.
+Note finally, that additional physics might appear for special models of edge confining potential, where edge reconstruction is possible~\cite{Wang2017a}.

 Analysis of all these interesting problems is out of scope of the current paper and will be presented elsewhere.
 To conclude, we developed a theory of tunable helical crystal formed by periodic array of identical holes in a 2D topological insulator.
 We demonstrated that the tunneling transport through such array can be controlled by magnetic field and also by purely electrical way using various configuration of gate electrodes.
 For integer and half-integer values of the dimensionless flux through the holes, pairs of the { Dirac} points appear in each band of the spectrum.
 The positions of these points and the velocities at these points can be tuned by the gate voltages.
-Deviation of the flux from the special values leads to appearance of gap and to merging of the Dirac points.
+Deviation of the flux from the special values leads to appearance of gap, i.e. corresponding Dirac cones become massive, and to convergence of the different Dirac points.
 The electron-electron interaction renormalizes properties of the crystal.
 We find the phase diagram and RG flows of the system in the plane of parameters $(\alpha,\beta)$ characterizing total and spin-flip tunneling couplings, respectively.
 We find that there are three different phases: independent rings, independent shoulders, and perfect spin-flip channels.
-There exist a fully unstable {\it multicritical} fixed point separating these phases.
+There exist a fully unstable multicritical fixed point separating these phases.